-Patients' medications should be reviewed.
-Medication side effects or pharmacologic properties may either induce or mask SIRS (ie, beta blockers prevent tachycardia).
+The patient's medications should be reviewed.
+Medication side effects or pharmacologic properties may either induce or mask SIRS (eg, beta-blockers prevent tachycardia).
 Recent changes in medications should be addressed to rule out drug-drug interactions or a new side effect.
 Allergy information should be gathered and the specifics of the reaction should be obtained.

 A focused physical examination based on a patient's symptoms is adequate in most situations.
 Under certain circumstances, if no obvious etiology is obtained during the history or laboratory evaluation, a complete physical examination may be indicated.
 Patients who cannot provide any history should also undergo a complete physical examination, including a rectal examination, to rule out an abscess or gastrointestinal bleeding.

-Careful review of initial vital signs is an integral component to making the diagnosis.
-Repeating the review of vital signs periodically during the initial evaluation period is necessary, as multiple factors (eg, stress, anxiety, exertion of walking to the examination room) may lead to a false diagnosis of SIRS.
+Careful review of initial vital signs is an integral component of the diagnosis.
+Reassessing the vital signs periodically during the initial evaluation period is necessary, as multiple factors (eg, stress, anxiety, exertion of walking to the examination room) may lead to a false diagnosis of SIRS.

 Key points associated with physical examination are as follows:

-Patients who meet SIRS criteria and have increased IL-6 levels (>300 pg/mL) have been shown to be at increased risk for complications such as pneumonia, multiple organ dysfunction syndrome (MODS), and death.
-In addition, a decrease in IL-6 by the second day of antibiotic treatment has been shown to be a marker of effectiveness of antibiotic therapy in those patients with an infectious etiology for their SIRS.
+Patients who meet SIRS criteria and have increased interleukin-6 (IL-6) levels (>300 pg/mL) have been shown to be at increased risk for complications such as pneumonia, multiple organ dysfunction syndrome (MODS), and death.
+In addition, a decrease in IL-6 by the second day of antibiotic treatment has been shown to be a marker of effectiveness of therapy and a positive prognostic sign in those patients with an infectious etiology for their SIRS.

-Blood lactate assessments are often performed in critically ill patients.
+Blood lactate levels are often measured in critically ill patients.
 These are felt to be indicators of anaerobic metabolism associated with tissue dysoxia.
 Although a reasonable presumption in patients presenting in circulatory shock and trauma, in septic patients they reflect more the inflammatory burden rather than level of tissue hypoperfusion and, as such, usually do not decrease, if elevated, in response to fluid resuscitation.
 Levels are commonly elevated from increased peripheral intraorgan production, reduced hepatic uptake, and reduced renal elimination.
-Based on numerous studies, lactate levels correlate strongly with mortality.
+Numerous studies have found that lactate levels correlate strongly with mortality.